sinch/docs/docs/conversation/conversation-callbacks.md

 | identity          | string             | The channel identity e.g., a phone number for SMS, WhatsApp and Viber Business.                                                         |
 | status            | string             | Status of the opt-out registration.
 One of `OPT_OUT_SUCCEEDED` or `OPT_OUT_FAILED`.                                                     |
 | error_details     | object             | It is set in case of errors.
 It contains a single string property `description` containing a human-readable error description.          |

+You can get more information about the opt-out endpoint provided by Conversation API at [Opt-In & Opt-Out](doc:conversation-optin).

 #### Example of Opt Out Callback